-We ares using our metabolomics technology to develop new clinical diagnostic tests as part of our Precision Medicine product offerings.
-Our current pipeline is focused on obesity-related metabolic diseases, but the potential exists for diagnostics in a number of therapeutic areas throughout precision medicine.
+We are using our metabolomics technology to develop new clinical diagnostic tests as part of our Precision Medicine product offerings.
+Our current pipeline is focused on obesity-related metabolic diseases, but the potential exists for diagnostics in a number of therapeutic areas.

 Using applied metabolomics, we are developing and clinically validating accuGFR as a laboratory-developed test (LDT), based on the gold standard mGFR.

-accuGFR may be used for the quantitative determination of glomerular filtration rate (GFR) in serum and plasma patient samples to assist in the diagnosis and treatment of renal diseases.
+accuGFR may be used for the quantitative determination of glomerular filtration rate (GFR) in serum and plasma samples to assist in the diagnosis and treatment of renal diseases.

 In studies, accuGFR has shown to be more accurate and precise than the standard of care, creatinine-based eGFR by MDRD (Modification of Diet in Renal Disease).

 Non-alcoholic steatohepatitis (NASH) test